Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - This season, he's put up 19.5% of the Knicks' attempted field goals, as he's averaging 18.6 per contest.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the NBA.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per contest.

+- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the NBA.

 Julius Randle vs. the Heat